BettyyN/Crud-App-For-Songs/README.md

 # Technologies Used

-React: The frontend of the application is built using React, a popular JavaScript library for building user interfaces.
-Redux: Redux is used for state management in the application, providing a centralized store for managing application state.
-Emotion: Emotion is used for styling components in the application, allowing for the creation of styled components with CSS-in-JS.
-Redux Saga: Redux Saga is used for managing side effects such as asynchronous data fetching and updating.
+React: The frontend of the application is built using React, Redux is used for state management in the application and Emotion is used for styling components in the application, Redux Saga: Redux Saga is used for managing side effects such as asynchronous data fetching and updating.
-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`